 Since the time of the ancient Greeks, people have found natural healing powers in bubbling pools of hot water.
 Through the ages, the Romans, Greeks, Japanese and other cultures have realised its many benefits through spirit, mind and body.
 Hot tubs can create the same effect.

+The heat, buoyancy and massage found in the warm, soothing waters of a hot tub create an experience that is both relaxing and rejuvenating.
+Sit back and relax in your hot tub and feel the power of the hydromassage.
 Whether it’s to unwind from the complexities of everyday life or to soothe sore muscles and joints caused by sports or minor strains, a hot tub hydromassage can help you feel better – naturally.
 So what are the hot tub health benefits?

 Stress has an adverse effect on health – the heart works harder, breathing becomes more rapid and shallow, and digestion slows.
 Nearly every process of the body is degraded.

 • Relaxing in a spa stimulates the release of endorphins, the body’s natural ‘feel good’ chemical, giving you a sense of well being and rejuvenation.

 • Warm water and soothing massage relieves anxiety and relaxes tense muscles.

 “A hot tub provides a sanctuary for quiet moments alone or to connect with family and friends”

 “Many physicians and physical therapists recognise the value of a hot tub as an ideal environment for rehabilitation therapy.”

 • Eases muscle pain, fatigue, stiffness and soreness due to sports activities and exercising.